Tour Length

 Uganda Camping Safaris

 Do you fancy an African adventure that combines tracking chimps and gorillas with a more conventional Big Five safari in search of lions, elephants and so on?
 Then Uganda is the place for you.
-This lush equatorial country is where the western jungle meets the eastern savannah, and as such it’s the perfect safari destination for those seeking a best-of-both-worlds introduction to Africa's diverse plains and forest wildlife.
+This lush equatorial country is where the western jungle meets the eastern savannah.
+As such, it’s the perfect safari destination for those seeking a best-of-both-worlds introduction to Africa's diverse plains and forest wildlife.
 And while Uganda now offers a great selection of upmarket lodges, it is also a wonderful destination for camping safaris, which allow you to experience the African bush at its most unfiltered and thrilling.

 -